quantumligroup/quantumligroup.github.io/opening.md

 If you’re passionate about quantum many-body systems, computational physics, or machine learning applications in physics, we’d love to hear from you!

-How to Apply: Contact me at lishaozhi@mail.neu.cn with a brief statement of interest.
+How to Apply: Contact me at lishaozhi@mail.neu.edu.cn with a brief statement of interest.